 Because let’s be real, the problem isn’t that someone is out there saying “if you’re not doing x, then you’re not going to make it”.
 It’s that I read that and thought “well, damn, maybe I really should do that then”.

-Just because the successful people are doing something, does not mean it’s the right thing to do for me and you!
+Just because successful people are doing something, does not mean it’s the right thing to do for me and you!

 When I looked at my big life plan and what role my business plays in it, I realized that I’m perfectly happy with staying small.
-In fact, I prefer it.
+In fact, I prefer a company of one.
 I’ve built (and continue building) a life that I love, my needs are met, and I love working one-on-one with my clients.

 Here’s how I see it.
 As long as I do what feels right and stay on my path, everything is good because if it doesn’t feel good to me, then what’s the point?

 This approach has always worked for me and the only time I stray from my path is when I get too caught up in what other people are doing or what they might think.